SOBotics/SOBotics.github.io/_posts/creating-a-bot-account.md

 ---

-Most of the moderation bots, if not all, on Stack Exchange report to a chat room.
-One limitation of using chat is that we would need a dedicated bot account with at least 20 reputation points, which would post its reports into chat.
-This is one place where we would be coming very close to performing illegal activities, as we are creating a separate account, apart from ours.
+On Stack Exchange most of the moderation bots, if not all, report to a chat room.
+One limitation of using chat is that we need a dedicated bot account with at least 20 reputation points, so that it can post its reports to chat.
+This is one place where we would be coming very close to performing illegal activities, as we are creating a separate account in addition to our main account.

 ### Is creating multiple accounts legal?